mulab-mir/music-language-tutorial/_sources/generation/lmmodel.md

 # MusicGEN

-In this section, we take [MusicGEN](https://musicgen.com/) {cite}`musicgenerationtemplate`.  as an example to introduce the auto-regressive modeling of the music generative model via the transformer architecture {cite}`musicgenerationtemplate`.
+In this section, we take [MusicGEN](https://musicgen.com/) {cite}`copet2024simple`.  as an example to introduce the auto-regressive modeling of the music generative model via the transformer architecture {cite}`Vaswani2017AttentionIA`.

 ## Neural Audio Codec

 MusicGEN is an auto-regressive text-to-music generative model.
-The input of the MusicGEN leverages the Encodec {cite}`musicgenerationtemplate` to process music time-domain signals into discrete tokens as neural audio codec tokens.
+The input of the MusicGEN leverages the Encodec {cite}`DBLP:journals/tmlr/DefossezCSA23` to process music time-domain signals into discrete tokens as neural audio codec tokens.

 <center><img alt='generation_encodec' src='../_images/generation/encodec.PNG' width='50%' ></center>